Distributed-ETL-Pipeline/Development/README.md

 # Development
-Repo for team members to work on their own parts of the project in the same repo for colklaboration.
+Repo for team members to work on their own parts of the project in the same repo for collaboration.